 Program requirements include a minimum of 90 graduate credits.
-Students must enter the program with a master's degree with a minimum of 36 graduate-level credits, which will be transferred into the EdD program.
-If a student does not have the required 36 master's credits, the student will be admitted on a conditional basis and must complete the additional graduate-level credits at an accredited college or university by the final semester before expected degree conferral.
-Students with post-master's graduate credit in related education content completed prior to admission to the EdD program may petition to transfer in an additional 6 credits of equivalent coursework with appropriate documentation and with the approval of the EdD program director.
-Thus, students must complete between 48 and 54 credits at the doctoral level at JHU.
+Students must enter the program with a regionally accredited bachelor's and master's degree (with a minimum of 36 graduate-level credits for the master's).
+The master's credits will be transferred into the EdD program.
+If a student does not have the required 36 master's credits, the student may be admitted.
+A student must complete the additional graduatelevel credits at a regionally accredited higher education institution by the time the student has completed 30 credits in the EdD program.
+Students with post-master's graduate credit (beyond the required 36 master's credits) in related education content completed prior to admission to the EdD program may petition to transfer in an additional 6 credits of equivalent coursework with appropriate documentation and with the approval of the EdD program director.
+Students must complete between 48 and 54 credits at the doctoral level at JHU.
 The program includes the following required coursework components (subject to change):

-Code Title Credits

-Foundations of Ed ducation 12 credit

-ED 055 710 hours

-ED.855.710 Multicultural Education 3

-ED.855.712 Multiple Perspectives on Learning and Teaching

-ED.855.716 Contemporary Approaches to Educational Problems 3

-ED.855.718 Disciplinary Approaches to Education 3

-Applied Research & Evaluation 9 credit hours

-ED.883.718 Research Methods and Systematic Inquiry I 3

-ED.883.719 Research Methods and Systematic Inquiry II 3

-ED.883.721 Evaluation of Education Policies and Programs 3

-Specialization 12 credit hours

-Mind, Brain, and Te eaching

-ED.887.616 Fundamentals of Cognitive Development 3

-ED.887.617 Neurobiology of Learning Differences 3

-ED.887.618 Cognitive Processes of Literacy & Numeracy 3

-ED.887.619 Special Topics in Brain Sciences 3

-Entrepreneurial Lea adership in Education

-ED.855.613 Entrepreneurship in Education 3

-ED.855.640 Partnerships and Educational Organizations 3

-ED.855.641 Data-Driven Decision Making 3

-ED.855.642 Talent Management & Organizational Finance for Entrepreneurial Leaders or 3

-Urban Leadership

-ED.855.771 Approaches to Urban Education 3

-ED.855.772 Individuals in Urban Contexts 3

-ED.855.773 Organizations and Institutions 3

-ED.855.774 Partnerships and Community Organizing 3
+Code Foundations of E Credits 12 credit hours ED.855.710 Multicultural Education 3 ED.855.712 Multiple Perspectives on Learning and Teaching 3 ED.855.716 Contemporary Approaches to Educational Problems 3 ED.855.718 Disciplinary Approaches to Education 3 Applied Research & Evaluation 9 credit hours ED.883.718 Research Methods and Systematic Inquiry I 3 ED.883.719 Research Methods and Systematic Inquiry II 3 ED.883.721 Evaluation of Education Policies and Programs 3 Specialization 12 credit hours Mind, Brain, and Te eaching ED.887.616 Fundamentals of Cognitive Development 3 ED.887.617 Neurobiology of Learning Differences 3 ED.887.618 Cognitive Processes of Literacy & Numeracy 3 ED.887.619 Special Topics in Brain Sciences 3 Entrepreneurial Le adership in Education ED.855.613 Entrepreneurship in Education 3 ED.855.640 Partnerships and Educational Organizations 3 ED.855.641 Data-Driven Decision Making 3 ED.855.642 Talent Management & Organizational Finance for Entrepreneurial Leaders r 3 Urban Leadership ED.855.771 Approaches to Urban Education 3 ED.855.772 Individuals in Urban Contexts 3 ED.855.773 Organizations and Institutions 3 ED.855.774 Partnerships and Community Organizing 3 - gn for Online Teaching and Learning ED.855.621 Instructional Theory in Online Teaching and Learning 3 ED.855.624 Trends and Issues in Instructional Design, Message Design, and Online Learning 3 ED.855.703 Research on Online and Blended Teaching and Learning 3 ED.855.754 Evaluation of Digital Age Learning Environments 3 Electives Select 9/12 credit hours

-Instructional Design for Online Teaching and Learning ED.855.621 Instructional Theory in Online Teaching and Learning ED.855.624 Trends and Issues in Instructional Design, Message Design, and Online Learning 3 ED.855.703 Research on Online and Blended Teaching and Learning 3 ED.855.754 Evaluation of Digital Age Learning Environments 3 Electives 12 credit hours ED.855.643 Leadership for School and Educational Organization Redesign 3 ED.855.708 Mind, Brain Science and Learning 3 ED.855.714 Power, Politics, and Policy in Education 3 ED.855.720 Leadership in Educational Organizations 3 ED.855.851 Research on Effective Professional Development 3 ED.893.708 Technologies and Creative Learning 3 Dissertation Rese arch 9 credit hours ED.883.849 Dissertation Research 1 1 - 9
+ED.855.643 Leadership for School and Educational Organization Redesign 3 ED.855.708 Mind, Brain Science and Learning ED.855.714 Power, Politics, and Policy in Education ED.855.720 Leadership in Educational Organizations ED.855.851 Research on Effective Professional Development ED.893.708 Technologies and Creative Learning 3 Dissertation Rese c elect 9/12 credit ours ED.883.849 of var c re enroll This burse is fered as riable credit and may equire ment for iltiple semesters.